header logo

 Historically, Tottenham have rarely beaten City

-If that wasn't bad enough for Keegan's side, Joey Barton was sent off for dissent during halftime, while talented forward Nicolas Anelka had to leave the field due to injury in the first half, replaced by Jon Macken.
-However, in the second half, with 10 men, City, seemingly having nothing to lose, decided to assert themselves and take the game to the hosts.
+If that wasn't bad enough for Keegan's side, Joey Barton was sent off for dissent at halftime, while talented forward Nicolas Anelka had to leave the field due to injury in the first half, being replaced by Jon Macken.
+However, in the second half, with only 10 men, City, seemingly determined and with nothing to lose, decided to assert themselves and take the game to the hosts.

-Within three minutes of the second half, Sylvain Distin headed in from Michael Tarnat's direct free-kick to make it 3 - 1, before Paul Bosvelt scored the second soon after.
-Spurs continued to attack, and Arnason made a spectacular double save to keep the visitors in the game.
-In the 80th minute, Shaun Wright-Phillips beat Kasey Keller to equalize.
+Within three minutes of the second half, Sylvain Distin headed in from Michael Tarnat's direct free-kick to make it 3-1.
+Soon after, Paul Bosvelt scored the second goal.
+Spurs continued to attack, but Arnason made a spectacular double save to keep the visitors in the game.
+In the 80th minute, Shaun Wright-Phillips beat Kasey Keller to score the equalizer.

 4. Tottenham 3 - 5 Man United (2001)